We have divided our FAQs into the following areas:

 Does Prospecting Pose any Risk to the Environment?

-No, the is little risk, Mineral prospecting is generally non-intrusive in nature.
+No, there is little risk, Mineral prospecting is generally non-intrusive in nature.

 What activities does prospecting entail?